electron/electron/docs/api/sandbox-option.md

 [Here's](https://www.chromium.org/developers/design-documents/sandbox) more
 information about the sandbox.

-Since a major feature in electron is the ability to run node.js in the renderer process (making it easier to develop desktop applications using web technologies), the sandbox is disabled by electron.
-This is because most node.js APIs require system access. `require()` for example, is not possible without file system permissions, which are not available in a sandboxed environment.
+Since a major feature in Electron is the ability to run Node.js in the renderer process (making it easier to develop desktop applications using web technologies), the sandbox is disabled by electron.
+This is because most Node.js APIs require system access. `require()` for example, is not possible without file system permissions, which are not available in a sandboxed environment.

-Usually this is not a problem for desktop applications since the code is always trusted, but it makes electron less secure than chromium for displaying untrusted web content.
-For applications that require more security, the `sandbox` flag will force electron to spawn a classic chromium renderer that is compatible with the sandbox.
+Usually this is not a problem for desktop applications since the code is always trusted, but it makes Electron less secure than Chromium for displaying untrusted web content.
+For applications that require more security, the `sandbox` flag will force Electron to spawn a classic Chromium renderer that is compatible with the sandbox.

-A sandboxed renderer doesn't have a node.js environment running and doesn't expose node.js JavaScript APIs to client code.
-The only exception is the preload script, which has access to a subset of the electron renderer API.
+A sandboxed renderer doesn't have a Node.js environment running and doesn't expose Node.js JavaScript APIs to client code.
+The only exception is the preload script, which has access to a subset of the Electron renderer API.

 Another difference is that sandboxed renderers don't modify any of the default JavaScript APIs.
-Consequently, some APIs such as `window.open` will work as they do in chromium (i.e. they do not return a [`BrowserWindowProxy`](browser-window-proxy.md)).
+Consequently, some APIs such as `window.open` will work as they do in Chromium (i.e. they do not return a [`BrowserWindowProxy`](browser-window-proxy.md)).

 ## Example